Mary Roach On Our Remarkable, Replaceable Bodies

 Well, I looked into mostly tissue donation.

-Why did you focus on that?
+Why Why did you focus on that?

-Because in another one of my books I had covered organ transplantation and I felt like I was repeating myself and I had always been interested in the tissue donation element of it because when I wrote STIFF, I could never get access to a tissue recovery.
+transplantation and I felt like I was repeating myself and I had always been interested in the tissue donation element of it because when I wrote STIFF

-STIFF was about cadavers.
+stiff was about cadavers.

-So I had been to an organ recovery for that book, so I wanted to focus on something different, tissue recovery.
+Yeah, about kind of post-mortem careers, cadaver research.
+So I had been to an organ recovery for that that book, so I wanted to focus on something different, tissue recovery.

 In other words, bones, ligaments, skin, corneas, all of the other material in a body which can be used and be helpful for patients.
+And I was curious about

-So, I want to paraphrase something you say in the book.
+So I want to paraphrase something you say in the book.

 And talking about tissue recovery in cadaver labs, you say you were expecting something resembling the Jeffrey Dahmer story, but instead it was closer to UPS.
+What made you say that?

 I said that because